GSA/resources.data.gov/pages/_categories/data-management-governance.md

 ---
-category_name: Data management and governance
+category_name: Data management & governance
 description: Playbooks, guidance, templates, and other resources to support the implementation of policy, the creation of data governance structures, and the day-to-day work of data management in the federal government